-[Amendments adopted at the Annual General Meeting on 22 March 2016 are in red.]
+[As last amended at the Annual General Meeting on 22 March 2016]

 The name of the Society is WAIHEKE ISLAND CHORAL SOCIETY (INCORPORATED).